Transfer efficiency enhancement and eigenstate properties in locally symmetric disordered finite chains: Eigenstate fragmentation in locally reflection-symmetric disordered (LRD) lattices

-Further localization aspects related to the spatial state profiles for different $D$ and $w$ are captured by the CFS distribution shown in \cref{fig:ipr_cfs}\,(b).
+More striking aspects related to the spatial state profiles for different $D$ and $w$ are captured by the CFS distribution shown in \cref{fig:ipr_cfs}\,(b).
 The short-range localization behavior of the mean CFS $\bar{f}$ is similar to that of the IPR discussed above: For given $D$, the peak $\bar{f}$ values increase with disorder strength $w$, indicating stronger localization.
 Interestingly, however, the fluctuations around the peaks show a behavior opposite to the IPRs at $D \gtrsim 10$, now being more enhanced for weaker disorder.
 This indicates that the average degree of spatial fragmentation (as measured by $\bar{f}$) is more homogeneous for large $w$ with stronger short-range localization, while smaller $w$ favors fragmentation variability for the more smeared out states.
 Also, the $\bar{f}$-fluctuations increase for smaller number of domains (towards $D = 2$), since there the range of variability in the domain sizes $N_d$ increases.

 The evolution of the CFSs with varying domain number $D$ generally follows the same scheme as the IPRs, with an initial shift to smaller $\bar{f}$ with the onset of local symmetry and a gradual recovering of the random limit as $D \to N$.
-Again, this reflects the overall correspondence between the (symmetry-induced) long-range correlation and delocalization, as discussed above.
 Complementing the IPRs as an eigenstate fragmentation measure, the CFSs reveal the role of $eo$ state pairs in a more resolved manner with increasing $D$.
 Specifically, smaller domains (smaller fictitious intra-domain barrier widths $\xi^\nu_d$) on average favor the occurrence of $eo$ over $lr$ pairs, and thus the CFSs systematically increase with the decreasing fragmentation of $eo$ states.
 At the same time, the fluctuations around the CFS peaks decrease with $D$ since the smaller domains allow for smaller variation in the extent of symmetrized states.

 For a more complete picture of the above features, statistical distributions of the number of locally approximate even/odd and left-/right-localized states (including $eo$- and $lr$-pairs) are given in \cref{app:eigenstateSymmetryStat} for varying $w$ and $D$.
 They demonstrate a gradual diminishing of domain-localized states with increasing $D$, though at a slower rate for locally even/odd than for left-/right-localized states.